 My birthday is January 28, but this year it was just another day for me.
 My mom was getting discharged the following day (happy birthday to me) and I was too stressed and too busy to even think about my birthday.

 Without going into too much detail, my mom’s discharge date was a huge disaster.
-I have been through a lot, but in all honesty my mom’s discharge and the following days were some of the toughest, most stressful, and emotional draining days of my life.
+I have been through a lot, but in all honesty, my mom’s discharge and the following days were some of the toughest, most stressful, and emotionally draining days of my life.
 I still don’t think I’ve fully recovered.
 Things fell apart in major ways and some really hurtful things were said by everyone to everyone involved.
 As I write this I am still so scared that some relationships were so damaged that they may never be the same again.

-Long story short, my mom wasn’t able to move into the room I had help prepare and ended up at my brother’s.
+Long story short, my mom wasn’t able to move into the room I had helped prepare and ended up at my brother’s.
 Not a bad place to end up, he is currently housing my mom’s dogs too, but his family doesn’t have the schedules to provide my mom with the supervision she needed, nor does he have the space.

 The next two and a half weeks, although not super eventful were some of the most exhausting weeks of my life.
 To cover for the time my brother and his wife worked I was sleeping over at my brother’s three or four days a week and helping watch my mom during a good portion of most the days.
 I think in total over the two and a half weeks my mom was with my brother I was able to come home and stay home, maybe five days (not in a row).